EmVance1/VanGo/README.md

 `project` is an arbitrary string that defines how your project is viewed in the builder.
 This is for example the name the builder will look for when resolving source dependencies (see later). `cpp` takes any valid C++ standard, prefixed by `"C++"` (case insensitive).
 It also takes `"CXX"` if you want to build pure C projects.

 `dependences` is the main workhorse of the build system.
-It takes 0 or more strings representing libraries also supported by MSCMP.
-If no path to the library is specified, MSCMP will search in `./lib`.
+It takes 0 or more strings representing libraries also supported by VanGo.
+If no path to the library is specified, VanGo will search in `./lib`.
 The dependency string also supports an optional version, separated by a ':' (see chapter on library version definitions) as in `SFML:static`.
 A dependency must have a definition in its root directory.
 This may either be a `build.json` for source, or a `lib.json` for binary or header only libraries.
 Source libraries will be automatically built recursively by any project that includes them.

 There is currently basic support for git dependencies by specifying the full URL.
-The repo is cached in '~/.mscmp/packages/', and is otherwise treated just like any other dependency (must contain a build script, etc.).
+The repo is cached in '~/.vango/packages/', and is otherwise treated just like any other dependency (must contain a build script, etc.).

 As it stands, there are plans for a very basic package manager, more a simple registry of URLs of popular libraries and corresponding build scripts, but this is a ways away for now.